 Now, more than ever, parishes and missions have a critical stake in the quality of men and women who will preach from their pulpits, teach in classrooms, and serve in mission fields.

-VTS continues to rely on parish giving, which amounts to close to 40% of each year’s Annual Giving, to meet its continued commitment to the needs of clergy and laity in congregations throughout the church.
+VTS continues to rely on parish giving, which amounts to close to 40% of each year’s Annual Giving, to meet its continued commitment to forming future church leaders, and to the educational needs of clergy and laity in congregations throughout the church.

-We are grateful for the parish support that comes to Virginia Theological Seminary and urge your congregation to participate annually in the Parish 1% Giving Plan to support the seminaries of the Episcopal Church.
+We are grateful for the parish support that comes to Virginia Theological Seminary and urge your congregation to consider supporting VTS through a parish gift.

-We welcome your inquiries with respect to Parish Giving to the Seminary.
-If your parish is interested in having a Seminary visitor on Theological Education Sunday please contact Shelagh Casey Brown at 1-800-941-0083 or 703-461-1711, or e-mail her at email@example.com.
+If your parish is interested in having a Seminary representative on Theological Education Sunday, please contact Shelagh Casey Brown at 703.461.1711 or email@example.com

 Your gifts enable the Seminary to prepare men and women to address timeless needs in an ever-changing world, without the oppressive burden of significant educational debt incurred while at Seminary.
 Your gifts also allow the Seminary to meet the needs of congregations and communities in the wider church at a time of great challenge and opportunity.